 Chocolate and peanut butter are a perfect pair.
 If you love peanut butter cups, you'll love this cake!
-Rich chocolate buttercream is sandwiched between three layers of moist, not-too-sweet chocolate cake and covered with creamy peanut butter frosting, topped with chocolate peanut butter swirls and homemade chocolate peanut butter cups.
+Rich chocolate buttercream is sandwiched between three layers of moist, not-too-sweet chocolate cake.
+It's covered with creamy peanut butter frosting and topped with chocolate peanut butter swirls and homemade chocolate peanut butter cups.

 This recipe has several parts but if you follow this order, you won't spend all day in the kitchen!

 Bake the cake